 Our direct production and installation expenses include costs for printing, transporting and changing the advertising copy displayed on our bulletins, and related labor and vinyl or paper costs.
 Vinyl and paper costs vary according to the complexity of the advertising copy and the quantity of displays.
 Our site lease expenses include lease payments for use of the land under our displays, as well as any revenue-sharing arrangements we may have with the landlords.
-The terms of our domestic site leases generally range from one to 50 years.
+The terms of our domestic site leases typically range from one month to over 50 years, and typically provide for renewal options.